Accept your offer and next steps

 As a new student you can enrol once you have accepted your offer and organised payment of your tuition fees.
 Students wishing to study full-time should choose the correct number of subjects as shown in the program structure and sequence.
 Changes to your enrolment can be made until Friday of Week 4 of the semester (Census Date)*.

 If you are living on campus, attending on-campus classes and/or require access to on-campus facilities (e.g. library, Multimedia Learning Centre, Sports Centre), you will require a Student ID card.
-Students studying remotely will not require a Student ID card.
-Once your photo has been approved through CaptureME, you can collect your Student ID card during Orientation Week.
+Once your photo has been approved through CaptureME, you can collect your Student ID card from Student Assist in the main library during Orientation Week.

 See the full schedule of events on our Orientation page, where you will also find lots of resources to help you settle in and start the semester strong.